ASU-EGR314-Team-302/ASU-EGR314-Team-302.gitgub.io/UserNeeds.md

 <br>

-After moving through the component selection, software, and hardware proposals, our team has concluded that all of these design aspects are attainable for our project.
+After moving through the component selection, software, and hardware Implementations, our team has concluded that all of these design aspects are attainable for our project.
 The [Selected Design](SelectedDesign.md) page, will go more in depth on our final design choice and the resonings behind it.